 Thus, a second contribution of the current paper was that it provided further insight into theoretical accounts of narcissism.
 Specifically, Campbell and colleagues’ extended agency model of narcissism (e.g., Campbell & Foster, 2007) posits that prioritizing agentic over communal concerns is a fundamental characteristic of narcissism—a contention that is supported by the current meta-analysis.
 In addition, the agency model of narcissism indicates that inflated self-views are one of the intrapsychic strategies that narcissists use to feel good about themselves.
 The authors label this good feeling “narcissistic esteem”, and state that narcissistic esteem is “linked primarily to dominance rather than closeness or acceptance” (Campbell & Foster, 2007, p.
 122).
 Overall, our results are consistent with and build confidence in the aforementioned components of the more general agency model of narcissism.

 Acquaintanceship.
-A third contribution of the current meta-analysis is to question the assumption that well-acquainted individuals really have a more accurate perception of narcissists’ personality and behavior.
-It is logically intuitive that peoples’ perceptions of narcissists would change as they get to know a narcissist better, because it takes time for narcissists more negative qualities to become apparent; however, we did not find that Narcissists’ self-enhancement bias was larger in magnitude when based on ratings from close others than when based on ratings from new acquaintances.
+A third contribution of the current meta-analysis is to question the assumption that well-acquainted individuals really have a more discrepant perception of narcissists’ personality and behavior than new acquaintances.
+It is logically intuitive that peoples’ perceptions of narcissists would change as they get to know a narcissist better, because it takes time for narcissists more negative qualities to become apparent; however, we did not find that Narcissists’ self-enhancement bias was larger in magnitude when the criterion measure was based on ratings from close others than when based on ratings from new acquaintances.
 These results are consistent with another recent meta-analysis that did not find an acquaintanceship effect for the narcissism-leadership emergence association (Grijalva et al., 2014).
 The lack of support for our acquaintanceship hypothesis may suggest that the role of acquaintanceship is more complicated than previously believed.

 Difference Scores.
 In reference to our research question concerning the impact of using difference scores, as opposed to regression residuals, we found a statistically significant difference in the magnitude of the effect sizes produced when ‘difference score vs. regression residual’ was the only covariate (see Table 3).
 When, however, the other competing moderators were included in the model, the difference score vs. regression residual predictor was no longer statistically significant.
 Regardless, the conclusion that we would like readers to draw from our paper is that if they are forced to choose between using the difference score and the regression residual approaches to calculating self-enhancement, they should use regression residuals and avoid using difference scores.
 Not only were regression residuals used more frequently than difference scores (suggesting they are the more accepted measure, likely because of the seeming consensus that difference scores have undesirable statistical properties, cf. Furr & Bacharach, 2012), but also our meta-analytic effect sizes based on regression residuals tended to be slightly larger than those produced using difference scores (although this difference was not statistically significant).
 That being said, there is now a more advanced method for indexing self-enhancement.
 Drawing on Kenny’s (1994) Social Relations Model (SRM), this new method was proposed by Kwan and colleagues (2004) and requires round-robin data (i.e., data collected in a small group in which all group members provide self-reports, as well as reports for every other group member).
-If round-robin data is available, then using Kwan and colleagues (2004) method allows one to get a more precise estimate of self-enhancement by taking into consideration both perceiver effects (how one tends to perceive others) and target effects (how one tends to be perceived; for a more detailed description see Kwan et al., 2004 and Borkenau, Zaltauskas, & Leising, 2009).
+If round-robin data are available, then using Kwan and colleagues (2004) method allows one to get a more precise estimate of self-enhancement by taking into consideration both perceiver effects (how one tends to perceive others) and target effects (how one tends to be perceived; for a more detailed description see Kwan et al., 2004 and Borkenau, Zaltauskas, & Leising, 2009).

 Limitations and Future Research Directions